xuxiaohu/monit_request_client/README.md

 # MonitRequestClient

 Put Rails reqeust to rabbitmq to parse.
-I use golang to parse it and find our application problem
+I use golang to parse it and find our application problem.
+But I want to use grpc to implement it in future(used it in golang in some project). step by step, just wait.

 ## Installation